China grapples with new coronavirus cases ahead of Lunar New Year

 While warning the public against travel during the holiday, authorities have tried to maintain confidence in the government’s virus response, promising increased availability of vaccines and pointing to imported cases as the main threat.
 Fuyang city in Anhui province advised residents against shopping online from overseas stores.

 “Although the emergence of sporadic cases cannot be avoided, large-scale transmission is basically not possible.
-Yet, in some places prevention and control may increase,” Zhang Wenhong, director of the infectious diseases department at Huashan Hospital in Shanghai, told local media on Monday.
+Yet, in some places prevention and control may increase,” Zhang Wenhong, director of the infectious-diseases department at Huashan Hospital in Shanghai, told local media on Monday.
 “The more cases there are, the greater difficulty.”

 Lyric Li in Beijing contributed to this report.